jangwoopark/computational_finance-matlab/README.md

 - Use Monte Carlo Simulation to find the price of a coupon paying bond, with Face Value of $1,000, paying semiannual coupons of $30, maturing in T=4 years: P(0,8,T) = EE(* t) [int(from i=1 to 8) Ci exp(-int(from 0 to Ti)r(s)ds)] where Ci = $30 for i = 1,2, ... , 7; and C8 = $1,030, T = {T1, T2, T3, T4, T5, T6, T7, T8} = {.5, 1, 1.5, 2, 2.5, 3, 3.5, 4}.
 - Use Monte Carlo Simulation to find the price of a European Call option on the pure discount bond, that matures in 3 months and has a strike price of K=$950.
 - Find the price of a European Call option on the coupon paying bond, that matures in 3 months and has a strike price of K=$950.

+8.2
+- Assume the dynamics of the short-term interest rate, under the risk-neutral measure, are given by the following SDE (CIR model): drt = k(rbar - rt)dt + sig sqrt(rt) dWt with r0 = 3%, sig = 12%, k = .2, rbar = 5%
+- Use Monte Carlo Simulation to find at time t=0 the price c(t, T, S) of a European Call option, with strike price of K=$950, maturity of T=0.5 years on a Pure Discount Bond that matures in  year: